GoldexDesign/Task-Manager-App/README.md

     Task Creation: Add new tasks seamlessly.
 Just type in your task's name, hit enter, and watch it appear on your list.

-    Task Status: Mark tasks as completed or uncompleted by clicking on them.
+    Task Status: Mark tasks as New/Processing/Done.
 This helps you track your progress at a glance.

-    Task Filtering: Filter tasks based on their completion status.
-Choose to view all tasks, completed tasks, or uncompleted tasks only.
+    Task Filtering: Filter tasks based on their status.
+Choose to view All/New/Procesing/Done tasks.

-    Task Deletion: Completed a task or decided it's no longer necessary?
+    Task Deletion: Done a task or decided it's no longer necessary?
 No problem – delete tasks with a simple click.

 How to Run